kodala02/lab2/README.md

 ## Future Improvements

-- In the future, we plan to enhance the design of the app by customizing the CSS.
+- In the future, we plan to enhance the design of the app by customizing the CSS further.
 - We may add more weather-related information and forecasts.
 - User authentication and data storage for location preferences could be considered as a feature.

+The code will be hosted on [Render.com](https://render.com).